scoopex/http_extend/README.md

   -l              follow location redirects
   -i              ignore ssl certificat verification -f              fail request on curl errors (receive buffer of 5242880 bytes exceded, http-errors, ..)
-  -s              provide only the status of the request (zabbix values: 1 = OK, 0 = NOT OK) -u URL          Specify the url to fetch
+  -s              provide only the status of the request (zabbix values: 1 = OK, 0 = NOT OK, ) -m              provide the total delivery time of the request in seconds (zabbix values: >0 = OK (seconds), 0 = NOT OK) -u URL          Specify the url to fetch
   -t mseconds     Timeout of curl request in 1/1000 seconds (default: 5000 milliseconds) -r PCRE-REGEX   Specify the matching regex